sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   never be used for another animal), padded to 4 digits.
 If the number overflows, more digits will be used.

+* XXXX - (4 digits) a number which is unique for all animals within the year padded to 4 digits.
+If the number overflows, more digits will be used.

-* XXX - (3 digits) a number which is unique for all animals within the year
+* XXX - (3 digits) a number which is unique for all animals within the year padded to 3 digits.
+If the number overflows, more digits will be used.

 * XX - A number which is unique for all animals within the year, no padding is done.

+* NNNN - (4 digits) a number representing the animal, which is unique within the year brought in for the animal's type and padded to 4 digits.
+If the number overflows, more digits will be used.

 * NNN - (3 digits) a number representing the animal, which is unique within the year brought in for the animal's type and padded to 3 digits.
 If the number